winter-yuki/kotlin-self-types/README.md

 }
 ```

-So it is principal thing that derived class should tell base, what type bound should input parameter have.
+So it is the principal thing that derived class should tell base, what type bound should input parameter have.
 Example from [YouTrack](https://youtrack.jetbrains.com/issue/KT-6494):
 ```kotlin
 interface Comparable<in T> {
     fun compareTo(other: T): Int